KGPML/Hyperspectral/README.md

 	* Extracts patches of given size
 	* Oversamples the training set for balancing the classes

-- `Spatial_dataset.py` provides a highly flexible Dataset class for handling the Indian Pines data.
+- `Spatial_dataset.py` - provides a highly flexible Dataset class for handling the Indian Pines data.

-- `patch_size.py` specify the required patch-size here.
+- `patch_size.py` - specify the required patch-size here.

-- `IndianPinesCNN.ipynb` builds the TensorFlow Convolutional Neural Network and defines the training and evaluation ops:
+- `IndianPinesCNN.ipynb`- builds the TensorFlow Convolutional Neural Network and defines the training and evaluation ops:

 	* `inference()` - Builds the model as far as is required for running the network forward to make predictions.
 	* `loss()` - Adds to the inference model the layers required to generate loss.
 	* `training()` - Adds to the loss model the Ops required to generate and apply gradients.
 	* `evaluation()` - Calcuates the classification accuracy

-- `CNN_feed.ipynb` Trains and evaluates the Neural Network using a feed dictionary
+- `CNN_feed.ipynb` - trains and evaluates the Neural Network using a feed dictionary

-- `Decoder_Spatial_CNN.ipynb` Generates the landcover classification of an input hyperspectral image for a given trained network
+- `Decoder_Spatial_CNN.ipynb` - generates the landcover classification of an input hyperspectral image for a given trained network

-- `IndianPinesMLP.py` builds the TensorFlow Multi-layer Perceptron and defines the training and evaluation ops:
+- `IndianPinesMLP.py` - builds the TensorFlow Multi-layer Perceptron and defines the training and evaluation ops:

 	* `inference()` - Builds the model as far as is required for running the network forward to make predictions.
 	* `loss()` - Adds to the inference model the layers required to generate loss.
 	* `training()` - Adds to the loss model the Ops required to generate and apply gradients.
 	* `evaluation()` - Calcuates the classification accuracy

-- `MLP_feed.ipynb` Trains and evaluates the MLP using a feed dictionary
+- `MLP_feed.ipynb` - trains and evaluates the MLP using a feed dictionary

-- `Decoder_Spatial_MLP.ipynb` Generates the landcover classification of an input hyperspectral image for a given trained network
+- `Decoder_Spatial_MLP.ipynb` - generates the landcover classification of an input hyperspectral image for a given trained network

-- `credibility.ipynb` Summarizes the predictions of an ensemble and produces the land-cover classification and class-wise confusion matrix.
+- `credibility.ipynb` - summarizes the predictions of an ensemble and produces the land-cover classification and class-wise confusion matrix.

 <hr>